saucelabs/sauce-docs/docs/orchestrate/authenticated-pulls.md

 ---
-id: private-registry
+id: authenticated-pulls
-title: Private Registry
+title: Using Authenticated Pulls
-sidebar_label: Private Registry
+sidebar_label: Authenticated Pulls
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-This document describes how to push a Docker image to an authenticated registry and then subsequently use that image in Sauce Orchestrate.
+This document describes how to push a container image to an authenticated registry and then subsequently use that image in Sauce Orchestrate.

 ## Registry Token